ecsyjs/ecsy-three/README.md

 Finally, if you want to get the entity for a give object3d you can use `object3D.entity`.
 This property is added to the object3D when calling `entity.addObject3DComponent` and removed when calling `entity.removeObject3DComponent()`.

 That is essentially all there is to the ecsy-three core API at this time.
 With just these few additional components you can write most ThreeJS code against ECSY.

-# ECSY Three Extras

-The core API is pretty minimal, but we want to eventually provide components and systems that encapsulate common behavior and patterns.
-The [extras folder](https://github.com/MozillaReality/ecsy-three/tree/master/src/extras) contains our own experiments to create these components and systems.
-These are likely to change so we won't be documenting them right away, but you are free to pull ideas from them or use them in your projects.

-We should make it clear, we don't know if these patterns are any good yet.
-We'd like to hear from community and iterate on these ideas with your input before moving them into the core library.
-Some components will not fit in the core and for those we encourage you to go build libraries and work together to find common patterns.
-We hope to hear from you in the GitHub issues and in our Discord!
-Good luck and have fun building!